 I am 22 years old and in a few weeks I am starting a Chicago based job in management consulting.
 After my 6 month training period, I will begin traveling 3-4 days a week.
 As of now I do not know if I can bill the travels to my credit card or if they are expense directly to my company.
 Nevertheless, I am wondering what the best every-day spending credit card is for my situation?

 I currently have the Chase Freedom Visa with an 8k line and a perfect credit score.
 My average total monthly charges come out to roughly $1k.
-Many of my co-workers have Amex Starwood Preferred Guest and Chase Sapphire Preferred cards.
+Many of my co-workers have the Starwood Preferred Guest Credit Card from American Express and Chase Sapphire Preferred cards.
 However, I have access to government rates at hotels so I do not know if it is worthwhile to use a credit card’s reward reservation program/system?

 Do you recommend a Starwood, Sapphire, or different card in my situation?
 Or should I just keep my Chase Freedom card?
 I do understand that it can be worthwhile to open multiple credit cards for their opening perks but I don’t have the time to keep chasing offers.